Aguascalientes: Geography

 The state is located about 480 km from Mexico City in the macroregion of El Bajío, specifically the Bajío Occidental (western Bajío).

 It covers 5471 km2, or 0.3% of the area of the country, and has a little more than one million inhabitants.
 Most of its inhabitants live in the densely populated metropolitan area of its capital city.

 The state as it is now was created on October 27, 1857, when it was separated from Zacatecas after the tale says that the wife of the governor of the state promised to give a kiss to the President of the time, in exchange for the separation of Aguascalientes from Zacatecas, which explains the shape of a kiss the state has.
 It bears the name Aguascalientes taken from its largest city and capital also called Aguascalientes.

 Climate

-The state mostly has a semi-arid climate, except in the southeastern and northeastern parts where the climate is wetter and cooler.
+The state mostly has a semi-arid climate, with an exception in the northwestern part of the state with the Sierra Fría mountain range having a temperate highland climate.

+It also brings large amounts of rain that eventually flows into one of the states reservoir.
 Mean annual temperature of the state is around 17 to 18 C in which May and June are the hottest months with mean temperatures between 22 and 23 C. In these months, temperatures can exceed 30 C. January is the coldest month, averaging 13 to 14 C with temperatures dropping down to 4 C. Frosts frequently occur from November to February.
 Mean rainfall is low, averaging 526 mm and is mostly concentrated in summer with winters being dry.